-while qualified for certification in basic training for Oil tanker cargo operations, have-
+while (holding?) certification in basic training for Oil tanker cargo operations, have-

 at least three months of approved sea-going service within the last sixty months on Oil tankers, or

-at least one month of approved onboard training on Oil tankers in a supervisory capacity, which includes at least three loading and three unloading operations and is documented in an approved training record book as specified in section B-V/1of the STCW Code; and
+at least one month of approved onboard training on Oil tankers in a supernumerary capacity, which includes at least three loading and three unloading operations and is documented in an approved training record book as specified in section B-V/1of the STCW Code; and

 have completed approved advanced training for Oil tanker cargo operations, and an approved full mission liquid cargo handling simulator for deck officers on Oil tankers and meet the standard of competence as specified in paragraph 2 of section A-V/1-2 of the STCW Code.